qnguyen3411/autoflask/README.md

 # autoflask
- Only works for bash shell\n
+ Only works for bash shell

  Program creates the directories and files necessary to run a Flask project